 Professional development and team collaboration times focus on delivering high quality programming for all students.
-Students receive daily instruction in the CCSS in language arts and math.
+The Nashua School District is examining the Science of Reading research and materials in hopes of shifting curriculum to meet all student needs.
+Currently, students receive daily instruction in the CCSS in language arts and math.
 Teachers have and will continue to receive support in implementing a high quality readers and writers' workshop model which includes differentiated instruction in phonics and spelling skills.
 Supporting materials include the Lucy Calkins Units of Study in Writing and the Fountas and Pinnell word study units.
-In math, teachers will be utilizing the Eureka math program as a core resource to support their instruction of the standards.
+In math, teachers will be utilizing the Eureka 2 math program as a core resource to support their instruction of the standards.
 Manipulatives, including Cuisenaire rods and cluster cards, are utilized to differentiate and support the learning of all students.
 Professional development and support is provided on an on-going basis to support this work.
 Teachers have been guided on how to dig deeper into their data for math and reading in order to determine students not making adequate progress towards grade level standards.
 Based on this data, teachers provide additional targeted small group lessons utilizing reteaching lessons from the core programs as well as supplemental lessons to support struggling learners.
 In addition, three interventionist teachers work with students below grade level in math and reading for 40 minutes daily to support their learning.
 Fountas & Pinnell Leveled Literacy Intervention (LLI) is utilized for many students struggling with reading.
 Wilson FUNdations is utilized for students struggling with phonetic concepts.
 Elements of Number Worlds and Connecting Math Concepts are utilized for math intervention.

 Team agrees that plan stays as is.
-Last three school years (2019-20, 2020-21, 2021-22) have been affected by COVID-19.
+Last four school years (2019-20, 2020-21, 2021-22, 2022-2023) have been affected by COVID-19.
+Date: 5/31/23 ii.

-ii.
 Increases the amount of learning time during the school day as well as outside programming;